 This method involves installing a complete layer of 1/4-, 3/8-, or 1/2-inch drywall over the popcorn ceiling, screwing the drywall into the ceiling joists above the original ceiling.
 Adding a new drywall layer also gives you the option of insulating directly over the old ceiling before adding the new drywall (see Instructions below).

-- Labor-intensive and time-consuming—once the drywall panels are installed, the joints must be taped and finished with at least three coats of drywall compound ("mud")
+Labor-intensive and time-consuming, including taping and finishing the drywall joints with at least three coats of drywall compound ("mud")

 Covering a Popcorn Ceiling With Prepared Ceiling Planks